-Dinosaur Park, Exit 58 – Dominating the skyline from a ridgetop in the center of Rapid City, Dinosaur Park’s prehistoric statues are great fun for kids to climb and slide on.
+Dinosaur Park, Exit 58 – Dominating the skyline from a ridgetop in the center of Rapid City, Dinosaur Park’s prehistoric statues are great fun for kids to climb on and slide.
 Completed in 1938, the beasts are the highlight of a trip along Skyline Drive, which overlooks the city to the east and west.
 This free park is open May through October.

 Also worth a stop

-Scattered throughout the Black Hills, along with natural scenery, national and state parks, and man-made wonders like Mount Rushmore National Memorial and Crazy Horse Memorial, family-friendly roadside attractions make any road trip memorable.
+Scattered throughout the Black Hills along with natural scenery, national & state parks and man-made wonders like Mount Rushmore National Memorial and Crazy Horse Memorial, family-friendly roadside attractions make any road trip memorable.

 Must-see stops on the way to Mount Rushmore